wavemotion-dave/ColecoDS/README.md

 Spectravideo SVI Compatibility :
 -----------------------
 This emulator will support .cas files for the Spectravideo SV-328 (64K machine).
 You can use the START and SELECT buttons for the common cload or bload commands (or use the Cassette menu for more choices).
 Cartridges are supported (.rom) up to 64K.
-There are only about a half-dozen carts available for this sytsem (with most of the software being distributed on tapes).
+There are only about a half-dozen carts available for this system (with most of the software being distributed on tapes).

 Sega SG-1000 Compatibility :
 -----------------------